f5devcentral/f5-agility-labs-waf/docs/waf111/module1/lab3.rst

 #.
 The following steps will declare our login page for the Juice Shop app, then we will apply more A2 Broken Authenticaton protections against it.

+    - First, under A2, lets select the checkmark next to Session Hijacking Protection.
-    - Under A2 click the link named **Not Fulfilled** next to Login Enforcement.
+    - Next, click the link named **Not Fulfilled** next to Login Enforcement.
 This is just a link/shortcut to the login page settings.

         .. image:: ../images/loginenforcement.png